86% of businesses will run their apps purely through SaaS after 2022.

 Look at this case study for one of HubSpot’s customers:

-At the bottom of the case study itself, there are links to other success stories which state numbers, as well.
+At the bottom of the case study itself, there are links to other success stories that state numbers, as well.

-If there’s one thing you can learn from HubSpot, it’s to always use numbers whereever possible.
+If there’s one thing you can learn from HubSpot, it’s to always use numbers wherever possible.

 Writing a case study?
 State numbers.